Sadik Balarabe: Career

 In October 2020, Balarabe returned to England to join National League South side Hemel Hempstead Town.
 He scored on his debut after coming on as a substitute in a 4–1 loss to Eastbourne Borough.
 The following month, he joined division rivals Dulwich Hamlet, making his debut in a 3–1 defeat against Havant & Waterlooville.

 In May 2021, Balarabe joined Isthmian League side Cray Wanderers.

 In September 2021, Balarabe returned to Northern Cyprus to rejoin Mağusa Türk Gücü.

 In July 2022, Balarabe returned to America for the first time since completing college to join USL Championship side Birmingham Legion.
 Balarabe scored on his debut coming off the bench against Atlanta United 2.
 Following the 2022 season, Balarabe was released by Birmingham.

 In March 2023, Balarabe joined National League South side Welling United on a deal until the end of the season.
 Later that day, he scored on his debut against Ebbsfleet United in the Kent Senior Cup.

+In February 2023, he joined Ykkönen side FF Jaro on trial, playing one match in the cup.

+In September 2023, Balarabe joined Isthmian League side Erith & Belvedere.
+He made five appearances for the club all in the cup, scoring two goals.
+He later went on to play for Southern Counties East Football League side VCD Athletic.
+He later spent time playing in Sunday league football for Under The Radar alongside YouTubers TBJZL and Manny.

+After a spell back at Mağusa Türk Gücü, Balarabe joined fellow Northern Cyprus side Aslanköy GSD on loan in July 2025.